How to Use Geneanet

 More features to explore

 Records searches aren’t quite all there is to Geneanet, however.
-Under “Resources” you’ll find a helpful blog, pages on accessing and using essential French resources in Geneanet and beyond, and an “Ask the Expert” feature that helps overcome brick walls in your French research for $45 per request.
+Under “Resources” you’ll find a helpful blog, pages on accessing and using essential French resources in Geneanet and beyond.
 Two other fun resources let you explore the origins of your families’ first and last names, with a map showing their worldwide distribution.
 First-name searches also reveal a chart of the name’s popularity over time (“David” peaked in 1975), while surname searches add links to Geneanet trees containing that name, including a count of those individuals in each.
 (Searching “Fryxell,” not surprisingly, failed to find an origin story, but did turn up more than 300 Geneanet mentions of possible cousins.)

 Under the “Community” tab, you can invite other Geneanet members or anyone with an email address to join a list of Contacts.
 “Search Member,” also under Community, gives you another way to access the info and contact pages of submitters to family trees and indexes.
 The “Forums” link takes you to a busy online community that’s quick to help newcomers (with plenty of fellow English-language users).
 Besides help with searches and the site itself, topics include subforums across the globe, occupations, digital photography, genetic genealogy, origins of names, emigration records, genealogy software, heraldry and old pictures.
-Finally, “Collaborative Assistance” lets you volunteer to visit archives near you or snap pictures requested by other users—and make such requests for your own research.
+Finally, “Get a grave photo” lets you volunteer to visit cemeteries near you or snap pictures requested by other users—and make such requests for your own research.

-A link at the very top right of Geneanet takes you to a partner site, Geneastar, which specializes in the genealogies of celebrities past and present.
-Besides searching for the family trees of more than 15,000 famous folks, you can compare your Geneanet tree to those of celebrities.
+There’s also a link that takes you to a partner site, Geneastar, which specializes in the genealogies of celebrities past and present.
+Besides searching for the family trees of more than 20,000 famous folks, you can compare your Geneanet tree to those of celebrities.
 Are you related to Protestant reformer Martin Luther, or maybe to serial killer Ted Bundy?
 Satisfy your curiosity here, or upload your own famous ancestor’s tree.

 Getting the Most From Geneanet